 You can only apply when you have fully met the academic requirements.
 An exception can be made if you are in the process of completing prerequisite courses and can submit midterm reports.
 Refer to Using Your Midterm Grades for information on submitting midterm marks.
 When submitting midterm marks, your final marks should be submitted no later than one month prior to the start of the program.

-What if I have the prerequisites, but they are from more than five years ago?
+What if I have the prerequisites, but they are from more than 5-years ago?

-To meet the recency requirement, courses should have been completed within five years from the calendar year of start date in the program.
-As 5 year recency is preferred, if your course work is not within recency, you have the option to either write challenge exams or complete upgrading courses through your local school district or post-secondary institution.
+To meet the recency requirement, courses should have been completed within 5-years from the calendar year of start date in the program.
+As 5-year recency is preferred, if your course work is not within recency, you have the option to either write challenge exams or complete upgrading courses through your local school district or post-secondary institution.
 Challenge exams exist for Biology, Math, Chemistry and Physics.